dijendersaini/CustomerChurn-Scikit/README.md

 # Customer Churn-Scikit
-Predicting customer churn using Scikit-learn library
+Predicting customer churn using Scikit-learn library.
+This is a binary classification problem which has been solved usinf following algorithms:b
 1. Logistic Regression
 2. SVM
 3. Random Forest